Toluna-IP/tolunaintegratedpaneldocs/membermanagement/v2/update.md

 ### Notes

 > - Only updates existing members.
-To add a new Member, use thne POST route noted [here]().
+To add a new Member, use the POST route noted [here](http://docs.integratedpanel.toluna.com/membermanagement/v2/add.html "v2 Post").
 > - Optional Properties can be excluded from the request.
 "GenderID," "EducationID," "EthnicityID," "RaceID," and "SubProvinceID" can also take "0" to indicate "no value."
-> - Invalud Property data typically returns a 400 response.
+> - Invalid Property data typically returns a 400 response.

 ### Examples